IBM-Cloud/infracost-cloud-pricing-api/README.md

     cd cloud-pricing-api
     ```

-2. Set the `INFRACOST_API_KEY` environment variable with your Infracost API key (obtained from step 1 in the [Usage](#usage) section).
-Then run `docker-compose run init_job`.
+2. Run `docker-compose run init_job`.
 This will start a PostgreSQL DB container and an init container that loads the pricing data.
 The init container will take a few minutes and exit after the Docker compose logs show `Completed: loading data into DB`.

 3. Run `docker-compose up api`.
 This will start the Cloud Pricing API.

-4. Prices can be kept up-to-date by running the update job once a week (requires `INFRACOST_API_KEY` environment variable), for example from cron:
+4. Prices can be kept up-to-date by running the update job once a week, for example from cron:

     ```sh
     # Add a weekly cron job to update the pricing data.
 The cron entry should look something like:
-    0 4 * * SUN INFRACOST_API_KEY=your_key docker-compose run --rm update_job npm run job:update >> /var/log/cron.log 2>&1
+    0 4 * * SUN docker-compose run --rm update_job npm run job:update >> /var/log/cron.log 2>&1
     ```

 5. When using the CLI locally, run the following command to point your CLI to your self-hosted Cloud Pricing API: